-Delhi elections: Counting of votes begins, AAP looks to retain power
+Delhi elections: AAP leading in 56 seats, BJP ahead in 14, show EC trends

+Each counting centre has several counting halls equal to the number of constituencies under that district.
+Every electronic voting machine contains a ballot unit, a control unit, and a voter-verifiable paper audit trail or VVPAT.
+The centres are situated in 11 districts, including one in Commonwealth Games Sports Complex in east Delhi, and rajiv Gandhi stadium in Bawana in north Delhi.

 Most exit polls have predicted that the Aam Aadmi Party would comfortably sweep the elections to retain power in the national Capital.
-Both the Bharatiya Janata Party and the Congress have said that exit polls are not exact and sought to wait and watch.
+Both the BJP and the Congress have said that exit polls are not exact and sought to wait and watch.

+The elections were contested by 672 candidates – 593 men and 79 women.

 The incumbent AAP faced the BJP as its main contender as the Congress remained a minor player in this year’s election.
-The ruling party relied on its chief and Chief Minister Arvind Kejriwal as its primary campaigner while Prime Minister Narendra Modi and Union Home Minister Amit Shah led the BJP’s campaign in the national Capital.
+The ruling party relied on Kejriwal as its primary campaigner while Prime Minister Narendra Modi and Union Home Minister Amit Shah led the BJP’s campaign in the national Capital.
 The Congress did not seem to put up a strong fight during campaigns with its former President Rahul Gandhi and General Secretary Priyanka Gandhi addressing only a handful of rallies.
 Neither the BJP nor the Congress put up a chief ministerial face.

-Delhi Deputy Chief Minister Manish Sisodia and Bharatiya Janata Party leader Vijay Goel were seen offering prayers ahead of the results.
-The saffron party’s Delhi unit chief Manoj Tiwari expressed confidence in the results and said “it will be a good day” for his party.
-“We are coming to power in Delhi today,” he told ANI.
-“Don’t be surprised if we win 55 seats.”
+Delhi Deputy Chief Minister Manish Sisodia and BJP leader Vijay Goel were seen offering prayers ahead of the results.

 Also read: